Select Page

 FSE 320 Principles of Emergency Services

-Analysis and evaluation of specific code requirements related to the design, inspection, testing and maintenance of fire protection systems.
-Design project will be included.
+Analysis and evaluation of specific code requirements related to the design, inspection, testing and maintenance of water-based fire protection systems.
+Design projects will be included.

 FSE 349 A-N Cooperative Study: Fire and Safety Engineering